 Are Green Apples As Good As Red Apples?

-Green apples are as good and healthy as red apples, albeit with a slight variance.
-They have a thicker peel, are crispier and sour.
-They are a good source of soluble fiber that helps reduce cholesterol levels, manages weight and regulates blood sugar levels (12).
+Consuming delicious green apples during pregnancy can serve as a really good source of nutrition.
+They are as good and healthy as red apples, albeit with a slight variance.
+They have a thicker peel and are crispier and sour.
+They are rich in soluble fiber that helps reduce cholesterol levels, manage weight, and regulate blood sugar levels (14).

 Side Effects Of Excess Apple Consumption During Pregnancy